sonalsannigrahi/Archers-Final/LogBook.md

 Minh Tuan Nguyen - Implemented rain and lightning and integrated them into the game, helped integrate other classes.
 Next week, I will try to implement sound system and add the encription class to encript game constants.

 Tarcisio Teixeira - Finished tests on Encryption and start working on UI-UX.
-On UI-UX, after have devided and made an scratch of the classes that will be needed I start working on the implementation of start screen.
+On UI-UX, after having divided and made a scratch of the classes that will be needed I start working on the implementation of start screen.